-The intent of Category 1 and Category 2 protections is to prevent future degradation of water quality. -As a result, downgrades to surface water protection categories are rare. -However, exceptional circumstances may exist where downgrades may be permitted to accommodate a particular project.
+The intent of Category 1 and Category 2 protections is to prevent future degradation of water quality.
+As a result, downgrades to surface water protection categories are rare.
+However, exceptional circumstances may exist where downgrades may be permitted to accommodate a particular project.
 For instance, in Utah most surface waters in the upper portions of National Forests are afforded Category 1 protection, which may not be appropriate in specific circumstances.
-Project proponents may request a classification with lower protection; however, it is their responsibility to provide sufficient justification. -Examples of situations where a reclassification with less stringent protections might be appropriate arefollow:
+Project proponents may request a categorization with lower protection; however, it is their responsibility to provide sufficient justification.
+Examples of situations where a recategorization with less stringent protections might be appropriate are:

-- Failure to complete the project will result in significant and widespread economic harm. - Situations where the surface water was improperly classified as a Category 1 or Category 2 water because the surface water is not a high quality water (as defined by the criteria outlined in 2.2.2). - Water quality is more threatened by not permitting a discharge (e.g., septic systems vs. centralized wastewater treatment).
+- Failure to complete the project will result in significant and widespread economic harm. - Situations where the surface water was improperly categorized as a Category 1 or Category 2 water because the surface water is not a high quality water (as defined by the criteria outlined in 2.2.2). - Water quality is more threatened by not permitting a discharge (e.g., septic systems vs. centralized wastewater treatment).

-Requests for downgrades to protection should provide the most complete and comprehensive rationale that is feasible. -The request for a reduction in protection may also be considered in concert with the alternatives evaluated through an accompanying Level II ADR. -Proposed projects affecting high quality waters may require more comprehensive analysis than projects affecting lower quality waters.
+Requests for downgrades to protection should provide the most complete and comprehensive rationale that is feasible.
+The request for a reduction in protection may also be considered in concert with the alternatives evaluated through an accompanying Level II ADR.
+Proposed projects affecting high quality waters may require more comprehensive analysis than projects affecting lower quality waters.

-2.2.4 Public Comment Process for Proposed Reclassifications
+2.2.4 Public Comment for Proposed Recategorizations

-All data and information submitted in support of reclassification will be made part of the public record.
+All data and information submitted in support of recategorization will be made part of the public record.
 In addition to public comment, the DWQ will hold at least one public meeting in the area near the nominated water.
-If the issues related to reclassification are regional or statewide in nature or of broader public interest, the Division will consider requests for public meetings in other locations.
+If the issues related to recategorization are regional or statewide or of broader public interest, the Division will consider requests for public meetings in other locations.
 Comments received during this meeting will be compiled and considered along with the information submitted with the nomination.

-2.2.5 Reclassification Decision Making Process
+2.2.5 Recategorization Decision Making Process

-The final reclassification decision will be based on all relevant information submitted to or developed by the DWQ.
+The final recategorization decision will be based on all relevant information submitted to or developed by the DWQ.
 All data will be presented and discussed with the Water Quality Standards Workgroup.
-DWQ will then submit its recommendations regarding reclassifications to the Water Quality Board who makes a formal decision about whether to proceed with rulemaking to reclassify the waterbody.
-The proposed reclassification is a rule change, and as such will trigger public notice and comment procedures.
+DWQ will then submit its recommendation regarding recategorization to the Water Quality Board, who will make a formal decision about whether to proceed with rulemaking to recategorize the waterbody.
+The proposed recategorization is a rule change, and as such will trigger public notice and comment procedures.